osu-cs340-ecampus/react-starter-app/README.md

 # CS 340 React Starter Guide

-## Lingering Items (Delete)
-- link professor emails and Devin/Zac linkedin
+## Upgrades for Next Version
 - ensure that github repo lets the public clone, but not commit/change main???
-- double check all package.jsons for accuracy in information
-- delete extra commented out cors line in server.js
-- change .envs to match the final port numbers and urls
+- Re-build to ensure new ports work on dist
 - Edit frontend tables to show better data and examples on how to JOIN and do other stuff
 - Edit frontend forms to match dynamic dropdown requirement and not use typed id numbers
-- Modify instructions to ensure that this works with Windows operating systems also.
+- Currently a tutorial for flip servers only.
+Modify instructions to ensure that this works with Windows or mac operating systems also.

 ## Table of Contents
 1. [Contributions](#contributions)